golanlevin/DrawingWithMachines/assignments/05_tone/README.md

 *Additional remarks:*

 1. The purpose of my asking you to make a *portrait* of (e.g.) a friend or loved one is to ensure that you have some sort of meaningful investment in the subject of your image.
-If there is a different subject that you would prefer to use (such as your cat etc.), that's fine.
+If there is a different subject that you would prefer to use (such as your cat, etc.), that's fine.
 2. You may not create a portrait of a celebrity, nor of the professor.

 ![algorigraph-portrait.jpg](img/algorigraph-portrait.jpg)<br />*By Algorigraph*.